-When it comes to the Nissan Rogue vs Honda CR-V, both models are very similar in performance.
-Both cars are equipped with a 4-cylinder engine paired with Continuously Variable Transmission, and both deliver a pleasant riding experience.
-The Nissan and the Honda come with strong suspension systems that absorb most road imperfections, so you can drive over potholes with ease.
+When it comes to the Nissan Rogue vs. Honda CR-V, both models are very similar in performance.
+Both cars are equipped with a 4-cylinder engine that offers a smooth and balanced amount of power.
+The Nissan and the Honda come with strong suspension systems that absorb most road imperfections, so you can drive over bumpy back roads with ease.

 Both the Rogue and the CR-V have two rows with a seating capacity of five people.
 Cloth-covered seats are standard in each, and leather seats are optional but come standard in the top trims.
-The seats for both vehicles are very comfortable which is beneficial for the long car ride.
+Regardless of the trims you choose, the seats for both vehicles are very comfortable, great for those long drives.

-While both SUVs offer plenty of legroom, tall drivers and passengers will feel more comfortable riding in the Rogue with its higher rooftop.
-For example, the Nissan’s front headroom is 41.6 inches, whereas the Honda’s front headroom is 38 inches.
-The Rogue also has almost two more inches of front legroom than the CR-V (43 inches vs. 41.3 inches, respectively).
+While both SUVs offer plenty of legroom, drivers and passengers will feel more comfortable riding in the Rogue with its higher rooftop.
+For example, the Nissan’s front headroom is 41.1 inches, whereas the Honda’s front headroom is 40.1 inches.
+The Rogue also has almost two more inches of front legroom than the CR-V (43.3 inches vs. 41.3 inches, respectively).

 One standard technology feature that Nissan boasts over the Honda is the Rear Door Alert.
 When you open and close a back door before driving, the alert system will make note of it.
 Once you exit your car after driving, a beeping sound will remind you that you have something in the back seat.
 This feature could be life-saving when you have a young child or pet in the car.

 You’ll be able to access many different fun and functional features through centrally located touchscreens in both the Rogue and CR-V. Whether you’re browsing music on the radio or accessing your phone’s main functions through Android Auto™ or Apple CarPlay®, you’ll want a screen that is easily accessed.